All the income received from parking is used to improve a range of patient services provided by the Trust.

 - Income Support

-To claim free parking you must fill in a patient claim form available from the clinic where you attended your appointment.
+To make a claim for parking, you must fill in a patient claim form available from the clinic where you attended your appointment.
 Please take this form, plus proof of your benefit to the general/cash office.
 Out of hours you must keep a receipt of your parking charges and return that, plus the claim form and proof of benefits, to the office at your next appointment.

 UK Parking Control Ltd (UKPC) patrols our car parks to prevent thoughtless and dangerous parking.
 The company issues fixed penalty notices to drivers who, for example, park in Blue Badge spaces they are not entitled to, park on pavements and double yellow lines, or block access to essential clinical services and emergency services such as ambulances and fire engines.